For those who don't know, The Phantom Manor is the name of the

 and more candy leaves.
 In the rear there is a small cemetery, with cookie tombstones.

-In the end, nobody had the heart to try to eat it, even though that was the idea!
+In the end, nobody had the heart to try to eat this house, even though that was the idea!

 So we donated it to my daughter's school, and it was raffled off at their Halloween Ball to